-The risk management guideline specifies the general principles of risk management in the Group as well as the tasks and responsibilities of the function holders involved in risk management.
-The guideline is based on the internationally recognized «COSO ERM» (Committee of Sponsoring Organisations of the Treadway Commission – Enterprise Risk Management) framework model.
+The risk management guideline regulates the general principles of risk management in the Group as well as the tasks and responsibilities of the function holders involved in risk management.
+This is aligned in accordance with the internationally recognized framework model «COSO ERM» (Committee of Sponsoring Organisations of the Treadway Commission – Enterprise Risk Management).

-The Risk Management Committee acts as an additional supporting management, control, and supervisory body within the risk management system.
-As the highest ranking risk management body, it is directly subordinate to the Executive Board and consists of the Chief Financial and Infrastructure Officer, the heads of the Aviation, Commercial Activities, and Real Estate divisions, the heads of the Legal Affairs, Committees, Compliance and Environment, Corporate Development, Group Controlling and Corporate Investment Management, Group Security, and Corporate Communications corporate divisions, and the risk manager.
+The Risk Management Committee serves as an additional supporting management, control, and supervisory body within the risk management system.
+As the highest ranking risk management body, it is directly subordinate to the Executive Board and consists of the Chief Financial and Infrastructure Officer, the heads of the Aviation, Commercial Activities and Real Estate business divisions, the heads of corporate divisions Legal, Compliance, Enviromental Affairs and Committee Support, Corporate Development, Corporate Controlling and Investment Management, Corporate Security and Corporate Communications as well as, the head of the IT service area and the Risk Manager.
 The head of Compliance is involved in the Risk Management Committee as a guest.
 The task of the Risk Management Committee is to analyze the risks from a Group perspective and to monitor the effectiveness of countermeasures.
-It provides support with the development of the risk management system as well as risk identification, assessment, and control.
+It provides support with the development of the risk management system as well as with risk identification, assessment, and control.
 The Risk Management Committee meets quarterly and agrees the risk report, which is subsequently presented to the Executive Board and the shareholders.

 The risk management process comprises the following steps.
-A coordination and communication platform has been established to provide system support for this process.
+A coordination and communication platform has been established in the system to support this process.

 Identification and communication of risks

-All divisional managers and Chief Executive Officers of subsidiaries and affiliated companies are responsible for the identification and assessment of risks.
-The coordination, administration, documentation, and forwarding of all risk-related information is carried out by the respective risk manager in the respective divisions.
+All divisional managers and Chief Executive Officers of subsidiaries and shareholdings are responsible for the identification and assessment of risks.
+In the relevant divisions, all risk-relevant information is coordinated, administrated, documented, and passed on by the relevant risk managers.
 The risk manager checks the divisions’ risk reports for plausibility and compliance with the Group-wide standards for risk assessment.
-He or she combines the divisions’ individual reports in a risk report, taking account of materiality for the Group, and reports quarterly to the Executive Board and shareholders.
-Risks that jeopardize the Group’s existence that have been identified for the first time must also be reported to the Executive Board on an ad-hoc basis.
+He combines the divisions’ individual reports in a risk report, taking account of materiality for the Group, and reports quarterly to the Executive Board and shareholders.
+Risks that jeopardize the Group’s existence that have been identified for the first time must also be reported to the Executive Board on an ad hoc basis.